wso2/docs-is/en/docs/administer/clustering-overview.md

 !!! info "About performance of WSO2 products in a cluster"
     If you are setting up multiple WSO2 products in a cluster, it is recommended to set up each product on a separate server.
-For example, WSO2 ESB is used for message mediation, so a considerable amount of processing happens in the ESB.
-The DSS does data service hosting and has a different architecture layer from the ESB.
-If you deploy both the ESB and DSS in the same instance/runtime, it can negatively impact the performance of both, and it also makes scaling difficult.
-However, you can set up hybrid servers (installing selected DSS features on top of the ESB and vice versa) using WSO2 products without the above performance concerns.

 ------------------------------------------------------------------------

-### Deciding how to set up your cluster
+## Deciding how to set up your cluster

 When setting up your cluster, you must decide how you want to set up and [share your databases](../../administer/sharing-databases-in-a-cluster), whether to